 Thank you.
 I’m really honored by your comment.
 Yes, that’s the plan, God willing.

-April 27, 2013: I love the cover of your new book.
+April 27, 2013: I love the cover of your book, “God’s Favorite Place on Earth.”
 Is it a picture of Bethany, the town?

 Thanks and yes.
 It’s an image of what first-century Bethany looked like.
 Glad you like it.
 I’ve only heard a few people remark about the cover, so I had wondered if people didn’t like it.